doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

     * transport: TCPROS
 ```

-You can see that it publishes two topics -- `/auto_drive` which is of type `ctrl_pkg/ServoCtrlMsg` and `/rosout` which is the default ros logging topic of type `rosgraph_msgs/Log`.
+You can see that it publishes two topics -- `/auto_drive` which is of type `ctrl_pkg/ServoCtrlMsg` and `/rosout` which is the default ROS logging topic of type `rosgraph_msgs/Log`.
 It also subscribes to one topic -- `/rl_results` which is reporting an `unknown type`.
 ROS will sometimes report topic types as `unknown` when no module is publishing them.

 If you want to know more about that topic, you can use `rostopic info`.